lucy/tewi-font/README.md

 tewifw is meant to be used after the others.

 # License
-Tewi is distributed under the GNU GPLv3 with a [font exception][fe].
+tewi is distributed under the GNU GPLv3 with a [font exception][fe].
 [fe]: https://www.gnu.org/licenses/gpl-faq.html#FontException